 Frank Jotzo is Professor at the ANU Crawford School of Public Policy, where he directs the Centre for Climate Economics and Policy.
-He is also Crawford School’s Research Director.
-As an environmental economist, his research focuses on policy relevant aspects of climate change, energy, and broader issues of environment, development and economic reform.
+He is also co-director of the Energy Transition Hub.
+As an environmental economist, his research focuses on policy relevant aspects of climate change and energy, and on development and economic reform.

-Frank Jotzo is joint editor-in-chief of the journal Climate Policy and was a Lead Author of Intergovernmental Panel on Climate Change 5th Assessment Report.
-He has been involved in a number of policy research and advisory exercises, including as senior advisor to Australia’s Garnaut Climate Change Review, advisor to Indonesia‘s Minister of Finance, and to the World Bank.
-He leads a collaborative research program on market mechanisms for China’s climate and energy policy, supported by the Australian government.
-He is a member of the Australian Capital Territory’s Climate Change Council and has formally and informally advised other State governments.
+Frank Jotzo is joint editor-in-chief of the journal Climate Policy and a Lead Author of Intergovernmental Panel on Climate Change 5th and 6th Assessment Reports.
+He has been involved in a number of policy research and advisory exercises, including as senior advisor to Australia’s Garnaut Climate Change Review, as advisor to governments, and to international organisations including the World Bank.
+He is a member of the Australian Capital Territory’s Climate Change Council and has advised other State governments.
+He frequently writes and comments in the media and tweets @frankjotzo.

 He teaches the courses Domestic Climate Change Policy and Economics, International Climate Change Policy and Economics, and Research in Climate Change Economics and Policy, and co-convenes the Master of Climate Change degree.